 One of the unique tools that we have at the San Francisco Institute for Integrative and Regenerative Medicine is an Inbody 770 Body Composition Analyzer that measures Bio-Impedance, which is based on the amount of resistance that your body provides to an electrical current that is passed through your hands and feet.
-There are many scales that purport to do this but only the Inbody 770 is actually measuring your body, without using calculations that are based on an average based on the population.
+There are many scales that purport to do this but only the Inbody 770 is actually measuring your body, without using calculations that are based on a population average.
 Continue reading

 It seems like for every chronic medical condition that has hitherto been relegated to disease management, we are finding a use for stem cells to help address underlying causes and provide more lasting cures.
 Regenerative Medicine is the use of growth factors or stem cells derived from the patient or donor sources in order to stimulate the body’s innate healing capacity.
 Many body parts have a limited capacity to heal based on limitations in blood flow, chronic inflammation, and the formation of scar tissue.
 Using growth factors and stem cells, we can overcome these limitations by supplying the necessary ingredients for healing directly to the area.